Master of Business Administration, Cybersecurity

 Artificial intelligence is becoming far more prevalent in the business and analytics worlds, yet many analytics professionals are excluded from participating in this new wave because they lack the strong coding foundations that are typically needed to implement this new technology from scratch.
 However, recent advances in AI/ML have coincided with desktop and cloud tools that can be deployed far more easily to generate new models without complicated coding requirements.
 This course will teach students how to discover, use, and daisy-chain such tools to solve real-world business problems in ways that would otherwise be impossible.

-DATA 6575 Deep Learning and Artificial Intelligence 3 Credits
+DATA 6575 Autonomous and Agentic AI for Business 3 Credits

-This course introduces students to the latest development of machine learning, namely deep learning, as well as its applications to a variety of domains.
-Fundamental knowledge, such as the architectures of the deep neural networks, extraction of high-level features representing unstructured data, backpropagation, and stochastic gradient descent.
-Additionally, students get hands-on experience building deep neural network models with Python.
-Topics covered in this class include model building and optimization, image classification, natural language processing, generative models, and so forth.
-These topics cover the foundations and the latest developments in the field of deep learning.
+This course introduces students to autonomous AI applications including agents.
+Fundamental knowledge, such as the architectures of the deep neural networks, extraction of high-level features representing unstructured data, backpropagation, and stochastic gradient descent, are also reviewed.
+Additionally, students get hands-on experience building autonomous AI models.
+Topics covered in this class can include model building and optimization, image classification, natural language processing, generative models, and so forth.
+These topics cover the foundations and the latest developments in the field of autonomous AI.

 DATA 6900 Contemporary Topics Seminar 3 Credits